GMM-rgb/MaxCore_REMASTERED/README.md

 ## Service Usage
 ### RunnerService
-The RunnerService also known as runtime service, is a utility used in keeping programs running or binding a runtime simulation to deltaTime Events.
+The RunnerService also known as runtime service, is a utility used in keeping programs in an active process state, or binding a runtime simulation to deltaTime Events.